pcherkasova/mongo-explorer/README.md

 #How to Run Tests
-1. Set environment variables like for hosting
+1. Set environment variables like for hosting plus:

+  APP_TEST_DB - connection string to a Mongo DB, with write permissions

-2. Run node test.js
+2. Run 'node test.js'